 It wouldn’t be an adventure, though, if they didn’t run into hijinks.
 So things end up getting crazy, and no one ends up getting the gifts they wanted to give.

-That’s alright, though, because, like any episode of MLP:FIM, there’s a moral behind everything.
+That’s alright, though, because, like any episode of My Little Pony, there’s a moral behind everything.
 The moral in this case is that you shouldn’t stress so much about what to get your friends and family for the holiday season.
 Getting gifts is always fun, but the best gift can be just spending time with loved ones and enjoying yourself.
 That’s what the holidays are for!

 Now that that’s out of the way, let’s mention the touches that I liked about this special- in photo form!